wei-efrei-2k17/wei-efrei-2k17.github.io/web-app.md

 ### Login

-The login component is `login.vue`.
-This is a basic component, nothing realy complicated here.
+The login is a basic component, nothing realy complicated here.
 Just read the code.

+### Registration

+Idem for the registration component